-Commodity products generally comprise about 55% to 60% of our annual Diodes segment revenues.
-Non-commodity products generally comprise about 25% to 30% of our annual Diodes segment revenues.
-Custom products generally comprise about 15% to 20% of our annual Diodes segment revenues.
-Approximately 30% of our annual Diodes segment revenues are generated by products that were developed in the previous five years.
+In 2023, commodity products comprised 55% of our annual Diodes segment revenues.
+Non-commodity products comprised 26% of our annual Diodes segment revenues.
+Custom products comprised 19% of our annual Diodes segment revenues.
+Approximately 30% of our annual Diodes segment revenues were generated by products that were developed in the previous five years.